HOW-TO: Request a Conference

 - "John Smith < ConferenceChair@myuniversity.edu.x>" is unacceptable.

-Examples of acceptable emails would be
+Examples of ACCEPTABLE emails would be:

 - john.smith@myuniversity.edu.x